ernestharuna/quiz-model/README.md

 This project is compiled with Vite.js.

-After pulling this repo, run:
+After cloning this repo, run:
 - npm install
 - npm run dev